mramshaw/Node-Linting-and-Testing/README.md

 * [Travis CI](http://travis-ci.org)

-In my experience, Travis CI has been easy to use and features an easy integration with GitHub such that a code commit triggers an automated build as well as CI.
+In my experience, Travis CI has been easy to use and features an easy integration with GitHub such that a code commit triggers an automated build as well as CI testing.